hyperledger/identus-docs/documentation/docs/quick-start.md

 ### Starting Sample App
-All wallet SDK's come bundled with a sample application, that cover all the PRISM flows, including establishing connections, issuance, and verification flows.
+All wallet SDK's come bundled with a sample application, that cover all the Identus flows, including establishing connections, issuance, and verification flows.

 <Tabs>
 <TabItem value="js" label="Typescript Sample APP">